EcoBlockLabs/ecoblock-tutorials/packages/gas-estimation/README.md

 # Gas estimation tutorial

-`gas-estimation` is a simple demo of how a developer can estimate transaction fees on Arbitrum.
+`gas-estimation` is a simple demo of how a developer can estimate transaction fees on EcoBlock.

-It uses the formula described in this Medium article to estimate the fees to be paid on a transaction, also estimating each component of the formula sepparately: [Understanding Arbitrum: 2-Dimensional Fees](https://medium.com/offchainlabs/understanding-arbitrum-2-dimensional-fees-fd1d582596c9).
+It uses the formula described in this Medium article to estimate the fees to be paid on a transaction, also estimating each component of the formula sepparately: [Understanding 2-Dimensional Fees](https://medium.com/offchainlabs/understanding-arbitrum-2-dimensional-fees-fd1d582596c9).

 See [./exec.ts](./scripts/exec.ts) for inline explanations.